-Your platform has to be able to integrate effectively with the key systems your business uses (unless you’re prepared to move from these as well).
+Your platform has to be able to integrate effectively with the key systems your business uses (unless you’re prepared to migrate from these as well).
 These integrated systems and technologies across your business function to link together various departments, services and software and improve operational efficiency.

 At this stage, it’s also important to consider where your company is headed.

-Your next platform should provide the flexibility, scalability, and extensibility to grow with you as enter new markets (like brick and mortar locations, an online marketplace, and any other sales channels.)
+Your next platform should provide the flexibility and scalability to grow with you as you enter new markets (such as brick-and-mortar locations, an online marketplace or any other sales channels).